Manage virtual and hybrid events in one place

-The best virtual event platforms will offer features like breakout rooms, polling and Q&A, social media integration, and even interactive features to keep your attendees engaged.
+The best virtual event platforms will offer features like polling and Q&A sessions, social media integration, and interactive features to keep your attendees engaged.
 Whether you're hosting a networking event, customer or employee training, or even a virtual trade show, virtual event platforms make it easy to engage your audience no matter where they are.

 That's why we've put together this list of the best virtual event platforms, based on features, pricing, and their best use cases